openai/openai-quickstart-python/README.md

    $ python play.py
    ```

-To run the flask app within the `pet_gen_template` directory, contiunue with the following steps:
+To run the flask app within the `pet_gen_template` directory, continue with the following steps:

 6. Make a copy of the example environment variables file: